Eddie-Petter/First-Try/README.md

-# First-Try
+# First-Tryg
-This is my first
+This is my first time using Github